COVID-19 and mental health

 Your GP can help prepare a GP Mental Health Treatment Plan that allows you to use the Better Access initiative.
 The Better Access initiative gives Medicare rebates to eligible people, so they can access the mental health services they need.

-GP Mental Health Treatment Plans are also available to residents in aged-care facilities until 30 June 2022.
+GP Mental Health Treatment Plans are also available to residents in aged-care facilities.
 Residents can talk to their GP to see if preparing a plan is appropriate.

 If you need help to find a GP, including GPs who don’t charge their patients (known as bulk billing), visit healthdirect's service finder: